EECS150/asic_labs/lab3/sky130/README.md

 ### Question 3: Understanding P&R Steps

-**a) Submit a snapshot of your design for each of the four steps described above (use whichever Innovus view you deem is most appropriate to show the changes of each step).
-Make sure the via4 and met5 layers are not visible, and your design is zoomed-to-fit.
-Describe how the design layout changes for each major step in their respective figure captions.**
+a) Submit a snapshot of your design for each of the four steps described above (use whichever Innovus view you deem is most appropriate to show the changes of each step).
+Make sure the V8 M8 V9 M9 layers are not visible, and your design is zoomed-to-fit.
+Describe how the design layout changes for each major step in their respective figure captions.

-**b) Examine the power straps on met1, in relation to the cells.
+b) Examine the power straps on M1, in relation to the cells.
 You will need to zoom in far enough to see the net label on the straps.
-What does their pattern tell you about how digital standard cells are constructed?**
+What does their pattern tell you about how digital standard cells are constructed?

-**c) Take a note of the orientations of power straps and routing metals.
-If you were to place pins on the right side of this block instead of the bottom, what metal layers could they be on?**
+c) Take a note of the orientations of power straps and routing metals.
+If you were to place pins on the right side of this block instead of the bottom, what metal layers could they be on?

 ---